Home Compare PH vs WEIR.L

 Parker-Hannifin vs The Weir Group: Which Stock Looks Stronger in 2026?

-Parker-Hannifin holds the cleaner structural position, with the lead spread across profitability and growth.
-The market setup broadly confirms the structural lead — Parker-Hannifin holds the more constructive position.
+Parker-Hannifin holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+On the market side, Parker-Hannifin is in better shape — its trend is intact while The Weir's trend has broken down.
 That puts structure and market broadly in agreement — Parker-Hannifin's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (PH: Russell 1000, WEIR.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (PH: S&P 500, WEIR.L: STOXX 600).

 The clearest separation starts in profitability, but growth adds another real layer to the result.
 The overall score gap is 12 points in favour of Parker-Hannifin Corporation.